 In addition to sweet fellowship time, prayer for a strong woman will act as a spiritual gym and make you stronger mentally and spiritually.
 You can’t lose with consistent time with the Lord.

 You never know what is inside a berry until you squeeze it.
 Whenever life “squeezes” me (like now), all sorts of stuff comes out.
-Some rotten, some sweet, but pressure reveals it all the same.
+Some of it is rotten, some sweet, but pressure reveals it all the same.

-A routine prayer life helps ensure what comes out is sweet and mature.
+A routine prayer life helps ensure what comes out is sweet, peaceful, and mature.

 But, you’ll have neither unless you spend time with Him little by little, on a regular basis, during the course of your week.